Multilingual Instruction Tuning With Just a Pinch of Multilinguality: Potential Factors of Transferability

 \subsection{Language Similarity}

 A intuitive hypothesis is that aspects of language similarity like the script or mutual intelligibility might affect the levels of instruction tuning cross-lingual transfer between languages.
-We test this using a case study of 4 Slavic languages, looking into possible effects of such aspects.
-However, we do not find a signal indicating these factors strongly correlate with cross-lingual transfer.
+We test this using a case study of 7 Slavic languages, looking into possible effects of such aspects.
+However, we do not find a signal indicating these factors strongly correlate with cross-lingual transfer for this setting.

-\paragraph{Setup} We train models on a monolingual version of the data in Russian, Serbian, Croatian, and Slovenian, and evaluate their transfer to each other.
-We select those 4 languages as they can be divided along several interesting linguistic lines.
-First, Russian is East Slavic, and the rest are South Slavic.
-Second, Russian and Serbian use the Cyrillic script, while Croatian and Slovenian use Latin.
-Moreover, Serbian and Croatian share a significant degree of mutual intelligibility.
-These difference are summarized in Table~\ref{tab:lang_sim}.
+\paragraph{Setup} We train models on monolingual versions of the data in Russian, Serbian, Croatian, Slovenian, Polish, Slovak and Czech, and evaluate their transfer to each other.
+These languages can be divided along several linguistic lines that are summarized in Table~\ref{tab:lang_sim}.
+First, Russian is East Slavic, and the rest are either South or West Slavic.
+Second, Russian and Serbian both use the Cyrillic script, while the rest use Latin.
+Moreover, both Serbian and Croatian, and Slovak and Czech share a significant degree of mutual intelligibility.

 \paragraph{Results} Results are displayed on Figure~\ref{fig:langs_sim}.
-As shown, there is not a strong signal indicating any of the aspects above is related with better mutual cross-lingual transfer.
-Specifically, Russian tend to best transfer instruction-following abilities to rest, and while Russian and Serbian both use Cyrillic, it is Croatian that transfers capabilities to Russian significantly better in our study.
-Moreover, Despite being largely mutual intelligible, Croatian and Serbian do not seem to share cross-lingual abilities more than the others.
+As shown, there is no a strong signal indicating that any of the aspects above is correlated with better mutual cross-lingual transfer.
+Russian and Czech tend to transfer instruction-following abilities best, and even though Russian and Serbian both use Cyrillic, Croatian and Czech transfer capabilities to Russian better than Serbian.
+Examining the effect of mutual intelligibility, Croatian and Serbian do not share cross-lingual abilities more than other languages, and while Slovak and Czech are mutually intelligible, Slovak transfers to Czech less than the rest.
 Our results align with recent findings that language similarity does not impact transferability or interference in machine translation given sufficient data and model capacity \cite{fernandes2023scaling,shaham-etal-2023-causes}.